 Another common notarial act is certifying copies of documents as true copies of the original.
 By comparing the original document to the copy, the notary can certify that the copy is a duplicate of the original.
 This certified true copy is acceptable for most purposes.
-Our office is unable to certify documents as true and accurate copies.
+However, military notaries are generally unable to certify documents as true and accurate copies.